-3.4.2 On-Site Wastewater Treatment Systems
+3.5.2 On-Site Wastewater Treatment Systems

-On-site wastewater treatment systems and other small effluent systems can be significant sources of nutrients to rivers.
+On-site Wastewater Treatment Systems and other small effluent systems can be significant sources of nutrients to rivers.
 Losses from such systems typically behave as diffuse nutrient sources, however, more serious leaks and inappropriate systems can cause point source pollution damage.

-Two fundamental questions need to be considered for effective treatment of single house effluent discharged through on-site wastewater treatment systems, such septic tanks with percolation areas and proprietary systems.
+Two fundamental questions need to be considered for effective treatment of single house effluent discharged through on-site wastewater treatment systems, such as septic tanks with percolation areas and proprietary systems.

-- Will the effluent be afforded adequate treatment by the system? - Will the final effluent be able to get away?
+- Will the effluent be afforded adequate treatment by the system - Will the final effluent be able to get away

-Simplified pathway risk maps (Figure 3.14) of the Owenmore catchment have been prepared to assess the potential impact from On-site wastewater treatment systems.
-These are based on the WFD National Programmes of Measures and Standards study on on-site Wastewater Treatment Systems.
+A simplified pathway risk map (Figure 3.15) of the Cloon catchment has been prepared to assess the potential impact from on-site wastewater treatment systems.
+These are based on the WFD National Programmes of Measures and Standards study on On-site Wastewater Treatment Systems.
 The risk maps take into consideration the aquifer type, vulnerability and subsoil permeability in assessing the pathway risk.
-Locations of on-site wastewater treatment systems have been derived from the most up to date An Post GeoDirectory.
-Although the pathway risks are extreme for existing systems, in terms of phosphorous and pathogen load to surface waters, the catchment is only sparsely populated.
-This is also borne out by the risk mapping of areas of likelihood of inadequate percolation.
+Locations of on-site wastewater treatment systems have been derived from the An Post GeoDirectory.
+The risk analysis indicates that there will be some pathway risk from some on-site systems within the in terms of phosphorous load to surface waters.

 It should be borne in mind that these are generalised maps providing an overall indication of likely risk and specific localised conditions need to be taken into account in assessing each on-site system.
-However, it highlights the need to undertake surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.
+However, it highlights the need to undertake some surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from pathogens.